money-on-chain/main-RBTC-contract/docs/integration/example-code-redeeming-free-doc.md

 # Example code redeeming Free DOC

-In the following example we will show how to invoke redeemFreeDoc from Money on Chain contract.This method allows to redeem DOC outside the settlement and they are limited by user balance.
+In the following example we will show how to invoke redeemFreeDocVendors from Money on Chain contract.
+This method allows to redeem DOC outside the settlement and they are limited by user balance.
 Check the [DOC redeemption section](redeeming-docs.md) for more details.

 We will learn how to: